py2ai/py2ai.github.io/_posts/2020-11-19-PyQt5-Live-Audio-GUI-with-Start-and-Stop.md

 categories: [GUI tutorial series]
 mathjax: true
 featured-img: audiolive2
-summary: How to stop a thread in managed by the QThreadPool in PyQt5
+description: How to stop a thread in managed by the QThreadPool in PyQt5
 ---
 <br>
 <div align="center">